-- Part 1 : Design principles for safety signs and safety markings
+- Part 5 : Registered safety signs

 All rights reserved.
 Unless otherwise specified, no part of this Singapore Standard may be reproduced or utilised in any form or by any means, electronic or mechanical, including photocopying and microfilming, without permission in writing from Enterprise Singapore.
 Request for permission can be sent to: standards@enterprisesg.gov.sg.